matsumotory/mruby-simplehttp/README.md

 # SimpleHttp Class for mruby
-SimpleHttp of iij/mruby support mruby/mruby using mruby-uv and mruby-http
+refactored SimpleHttp using mruby-uv and mruby-http

+original code is iij/mruby

 ## install by mrbgems
 ```bash